sfepy/sfepy/doc/index.rst

    comes with a number of examples that can get you started, check :ref:`examples`.
 Some more advanced features are discussed in :doc:`primer`.

+   There is also a preliminary support for the isogeometric analysis, see the :ref:`isogeometric_analysis` section in the :doc:`tutorial`.

    **License:** `BSD <http://www.opensource.org/licenses/bsd-license.php>`_

    Links